srikanthbpai/srikanthbpai.github.io/_projects/7_project.md

 # Joining RMO 2025

 - The classes will be online through MS Teams, and there will be a trial period of 2 classes.
-- The fee for Coaching is Rs.25,000/- and Mentorship is Rs.45,000/-.
+- The fee for Teaching is Rs.25,000/- and Mentorship is Rs.45,000/-.
 - Families that do not want to continue the classes are free to do so after discussing their situation with me.
 I will issue a pro-rata refund.
 - I am very serious about my students' mental health.
 Math Olympiad problem-solving is **fun**.
 If a student cannot enjoy it for prolonged periods, I will ask the family to stop my classes.
 I will then issue a pro-rata refund.
-- The pro-rata refund for the Coaching option is computed according to the number of classes given and tests taken.
+- The pro-rata refund for the Teaching option is computed according to the number of classes given and tests taken.
 The additional weekly effort and strategy are factored into the computation for Mentorship.
 - Usually, classes are not cancelled during final exams since different schools have exams at various times.

 # Contact